My Plantiful Cooking

 • Lemon juice - Freshly squeezed ones work best, but you could also use bottled lemon juice!
 It can be substituted with lime juice.

-• Sweetener - An optional ingredient, you can choose to leave yours unsweetened.
-I use turbinado sugar, but any sweetener like maple syrup, brown sugar, and molasses will work.
+• Sweetener - An optional ingredient; you can choose to leave yours unsweetened.
+I use turbinado sugar, but any sweetener like maple syrup, brown sugar, and fruit juices (orange juice, apple juice) will also work.

 🔪How to make